sanjay-chaturvedi/sanjay-chaturvedi.github.io/_projects/project1.md

 ## Mapping the input AC voltage with DC output of the above circuit

 The microcontroller in Arduino Uno development board has a 10-bit ADC, so the maximun output from this ADC will be 1024 and this corresponds to a maximum input of 5 VDC.
-Since, the input signal for the development board is in range of 0 VDC to 5 VDC, the ADC output is mapped directly s follows:
+Since, the input signal for the development board is in range of 0 VDC to 5 VDC, the ADC output is mapped directly as follows:

 * 0 VDC - ADC Value = 0
 * 5 VDC - ADC Value = 1024